Perturbed thermodynamics and thermodynamic geometry of a static black hole in $f (R)$ gravity: Introduction

-The study of quantum effects to the black holes thermodynamics is a subject of current interests.
+The study of fluctuations to the black holes thermodynamics is a subject of current interests.
 For instance, the thermal fluctuations corrects the thermodynamics of higher dimensional AdS black hole, where it has been found that the Van der Waals black hole is completely stable in presence of the logarithmic correction \cite{behsud}.
 The leading-order corrections to the Gibbs free energy, charge and total mass densities of charged quasitopological and charged rotating quasitopological black holes due to thermal fluctuation are derived, where the stability and bound points of such black holes under effect of leading-order corrections are also discussed \cite{sudhaker}.
 The effect of thermal fluctuations on the thermodynamics of a black geometry with hyperscaling violation is also studied recently \cite{lina}.
-The quantum corrections on the thermodynamics and stability of Schwarzschild-Beltrami-de Sitter black hole \cite{sud2}, G\"{o}del black hole \cite{godel}, and massive black hole \cite{sud3} have been investigated recently.
+The thermal corrections on the thermodynamics and stability of Schwarzschild-Beltrami-de Sitter black hole \cite{sud2}, non-rotating BTZ black hole \cite{sudu}, charged rotating AdS black holes \cite{sudu1}, G\"{o}del black hole \cite{godel}, and massive black hole \cite{sud3} have been investigated recently.
 Also, the effects of thermal fluatuation on the Ho\v rava-Lifshitz black hole thermodynamics and their stability are discussed \cite{sud1}.
 The leading-order correction to modified Hayward black hole is derived and found that correction term reduces the pressure and internal energy of the Hayward black hole \cite{behn}.

 On the other hand, in order to introduce concepts of geometry into ordinary thermodynamics many efforts have been made.
-In this regard, the implication of thermodynamic phase space as a differential manifold is defined, which embeds a special subspace of thermodynamic equilibrium states \cite{her}.
+In this regard, the implication of thermodynamic phase space as a differential manifold is defined, which embeds a special subspace of thermodynamic equilibrium states \cite{Hermann}.
 Many different perspective with different goals and reviews in $f(R)$ gravity have been studied in the past decade until now \cite{Brans:1961sx,Riess:1998cb,Fujii:2003,Brax:2003fv,Buchdahl:1983zz,Starobinsky:1980te,Bamba:2008ja,Dastan:2016vhb,Soroushfar:2016esy,Chakraborty:2015bja}.
 Keeping importance of $f(R)$ gravity in mind, our motivation is to study the effect of thermal fluctuation on the thermodynamics and thermodynamic geometry of a static black hole in $f (R)$ gravity.